Rudyshhh/Website-Development-using-React-JS/README.md

 A website  developed using React JS.

-It was a blog site with multiple web pages.
-The website was built using React components for efficient and modular development.
-React Router was used for navigation between different pages.
-Before using it, the required node modules must be installed.
+The website that we're referring to here is a blog site that consists of several web pages.
+The developers used React components to build the website, which was a smart choice as it allowed for efficient and modular development.
+Additionally, they used React Router for seamless navigation between different pages, ensuring a smooth user experience.
+However, before anyone can use the website, they must first make sure that all the necessary node modules are installed.